The small terminal building at the South Caicos Airport (XSC).

 New Airport Expansion

 In 2016, the Turks and Caicos Government commenced new expansion works at the airport, which includes a new control tower, terminal, and additional airside works.
-This project is currently in progress.
+This project was stalled due to Hurricanes Irma and Maria in 2017, but progress is ongoing.